World stocks bat aside trade war fears, rally for second day

 "Their economy is export-led, they can't afford for it to go out of control."

-But for now, the yuan was lifted by Premier Keqiang's pledge, up 0.15 percent at 6.8504 per dollar, allowing an index of emerging currencies to rise to its highest since last Friday.
+But for now, the yuan was lifted by Premier Keqiang's pledge, up 0.15 percent at 6.8504 per dollar, allowing an index of emerging currencies to rise to its highest since last Friday <.MIEM00000CUS>.

 In another sign of markets' new-found optimism, the safe-haven yen slipped to two-month lows against the dollar.
 The Bank of Japan kept policy unchanged as expected.